rclone/rclone/MANUAL.md

 # rclone obscure

-Obscure password for use in the rclone config file
+Obscure password for use in the rclone config file.

 ## Synopsis